BlackMetalz/blackmetalz.github.io/content/k8s-networking-p1.md

 #### Some common error scenarios of nginx ingress

 **1. Missing annotation rewrite-target** </br>
-I'm assume ingress controller and backend service still running.
+I'm assume the ingress controller and backend service still running.
 This will return 404 errors. </br>

 Specifically, the Ingress rule is set to match requests to the path /test, but without the rewrite-target annotation, the request path is not modified before being sent to the backend service.</br>

-Why it will return 404 error?:</br>
+Why it will return a 404 error?:</br>
 - Request Path Mismatch: The Ingress rule matches requests to example.com/test and forwards them to the backend-service on port 80. </br>
 - Backend Service Path Handling: The backend service expects requests to be at the root path /, but the Ingress controller forwards the request with the original path /test </br>
 - 404 Not Found: Since the backend service does not have a handler for the /test path, it returns a 404 Not Found error. </br>